Lesser-Known GI Bill Benefits

 Correspondence Training

-Correspondence training (coursework completed by mail, online, or by some other device) may be a good option for you if you want to take classes from home and/or if you live far from schools with the desired offerings.
+Correspondence training (coursework completed by mail, online, or via other means) may be a suitable option for you if you wish to take classes from home and/or if you reside far from schools offering the desired programs.

-Correspondence classes are offered in various interests, from Wastewater Management to Creative Writing.
-Students may find that many correspondence courses are conditions of employment or credentialed courses that will open up various local area job opportunities.
+Correspondence classes are offered in a variety of subjects, from Wastewater Management to Creative Writing.
+Students may find that many correspondence courses are prerequisites for employment or credentialed courses that will open up various local job opportunities.

 Am I eligible for this benefit?